AleksVidmantas/SlideSentinel/Integration/DataScripts/ModularGPSTest/README.md

 # Modular Receiver Tests
 This modular testing suite will be available for testing any gps receiver with a Base and Rover setup.
-The Base and Rover setup used in this test is the Slide Sentinel interface which can be found in [Slide Sentinel README.md](https://github.com/OPEnSLab-OSU/SlideSentinel/blob/TheRealReadingGPSData/README.md) The point of these tests will assess what enviornments the gps receiver would be available for deployment.
+The Base and Rover setup used in this test is the Slide Sentinel interface which can be found in [Slide Sentinel README.md](https://github.com/OPEnSLab-OSU/SlideSentinel/blob/TheRealReadingGPSData/README.md).
+Whatever setup you decide to interface with your GPS Receivers, they must produce NMEA-0183 data for this testing suite.
+The tests will assess how well the gps receivers perform and what enviornments they are suitable for.
 The tests will also assess whether they can retain a sub-centimeter reading which is a necessary for the Slide Sentinel project.

 ## Receivers Included in initial tests
 * S2525F8-GL-RTK